Lifeinthecloud/VideoPlayerBundle/Resources/doc/index.md

 Installation is a quick (I promise!)
 7 step process:

-1. Download LifeinthecloudVideoPlayerBundle using composer
+1. Download VideoPlayerBundle using composer
 2. Enable the Bundle
 3. Create your Video class
-4. Configure the FOSUserBundle
+4. Configure the VideoPlayerBundle
 5. Update your database schema

-### Step 1: Download FOSUserBundle using composer
+### Step 1: Download VideoPlayerBundle using composer

-Add FOSUserBundle by running the command:
+Add VideoPlayerBundle by running the command:

 ``` bash
 $ php composer.phar require lifeinthecloud/video-player-bundle "dev-master"